-Students with specific health care needs should submit those needs, in writing and with proper documentation by a physician, to the nurse's office.
-All medications, prescribed and non-prescribed, are to be delivered to the nurse's office and taken only with adult supervision.
-The principal and/or school nurse are available to discuss the procedure for medications and treatments.
-No medications or medical treatments are to take place in school without the principal or nurse's knowledge.
+Students with specific health care needs should submit those needs, in writing and with proper documentation by a physician, to the school nurse.
+All medications, prescribed and non prescribed, are to be delivered to the nurse's office and taken only with adult supervision.
+The principal and/or school nurse is available to discuss the procedure for medications and treatments.
+No medications or medical treatments are to take place in school without the nurse's knowledge.